AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-000-pieter-hintjens.md

 +++

 Description = "In this special edition memorial episode Adam interviews Pieter Hintjens.
+Pieter was a published author, an expert in distributed computing, a passionate supporter of free software and a very dear friend.
 To access comprehensive show notes, a complete guest bio and links mentioned in the episode take a look below or go to advancetechmedia.org and click the episode title."

 aliases = ["/0"]
-author = "Alexandra Moxin"
-categories = []
+author = "Alexandra Moxin, Adam Dymitruk" categories = []
-date = "2019-01-31T00:00:01-07:00"
+date = "2019-02-01T00:00:01-07:00"
 episode = "0"
 episode_image = "img/guest/pieter-hintjens.jpg"
 explicit = "no"
 #sponsors = [""]
 #images = [""]
 news_keywords = []
-#podcast_duration = "1:02:47"
+podcast_duration = "1:21:04"
-#podcast_file = "advance-tech-podcast-000.mp3"
+podcast_file = "advance-tech-podcast-000.mp3"
-#podcast_length = "1:02:47"
+podcast_length = "1:21:04"
-#podcast_bytes = "43612302"
+podcast_bytes = "56648525"
 tags = []
 title = "Pieter Hintjens - ZMQ, tech, ideas, community, writing and life" youtube = ""